Ruby-throated Hummingbirds may be small birds, but someone forgot to tell them.

-These birds may be small but they don't always seem to know it.
-These tiny birds have the habit of staunchly defending their territory at the bird feeder during the fall migration.
+These tiny birds will staunchly defend their territory at the bird feeder during the fall migration.

-Males will chase other males away letting only his females and young to feed. (maybe not even them)
+Males will chase other males away, letting only their females and young feed. (maybe not even them)

 Although depending on light, the throat may appear black.
 The breast and middle are whitish.

 Female Ruby-throats have green upperparts and whitish underparts.

-Humming Bird Sugar Water Mixture
+How to Make Humming Bird Sugar Water Mixture

-In addition to nectar from flowers and your sugar water feeder, these birds eat small insects, beetles, ants, aphids, gnats, mosquitoes, and wasp.
+In addition to nectar from flowers and your sugar-water feeder, these birds eat small insects, beetles, ants, aphids, gnats, mosquitoes, and wasps.

-As long as you still see them visiting keep providing for them.
+As long as you still see them visiting, keep providing for them.
 This will allow them to store fat resources for their long migration.

 If a freeze is predicted, bring your feeder indoors for the night and return it as early in the morning as possible.
 They need to refuel after a cold night.